Campaign of the Month: October 2017

 Amelie didn’t eat or sleep for days as they picked their lives back up.
 They sold their house and moved to the small town of Shawnigan, just 30 minutes outside of Bicolline, and after a mourning period, she saw her father less and less.
 Waking up, making her own breakfast and lunch, school, practice, clean, sleep.
 On weekends, her social life was taken up filling her mother’s position at the shop, hammering hot steel while her father slowed down more and more over the months.
-After years of hard work and hardening of the heart, the store was almost all her own work, and her father was at the end of a bottle sitting half conscious at the counter making sure it didn’t sell.
-Their village, however, cared, and seeing how bad things had gotten some knight in shining armor or lady in waiting called child family services.
+After years of hard work and hardening of the heart, the store was almost all her own work, and her father was at the end of a bottle sitting half-conscious at the counter making sure it didn’t sell.
+Their village, however, cared, and seeing how bad things had gotten some knight in shining armor or lady-in-waiting called child family services.

-After just a few months, her paperwork had been finalized for dual citizenship.
-Freshly 17 years old, she was officially the ward of her New Orleans based Aunt.
+The next several years went as well as they could have.
+It wasn’t until Amelie was 20 that she finalized her paperwork for dual citizenship to move in with her New Orleans-based aunt, who offered to take her in and hep her finish high school.
 Someone her mother had talked about quite a lot, but she’d never been able to meet.
 It was exciting as it was terrifying, going to meet the sister of a woman she’d metaphorically buried already.
 Would she be angry at her sister?
 Think her weak like her mother and father?
 She’d heard good things, but she’s also heard coarse whispers, and stepping off the plane into the cool night of a city she had longed to visit, she wondered what was in store for her.

 Driven.
 Maybe dangerously so.
 Amelie was deeply mentally scarred by what happened with her parents.
 But they say when bones break, they heal back stronger than before, and in the young woman’s case it was a metaphor that proved correct, if a bit exaggeratedly so.
-After just a few months in Canadian child services care, she was making demands.
+After just a few months in Canadian child services care, she was making requests.
 Books, time in the gymnasium, the return of her belongings from her now emotionally divorced father.

 • What is the worst thing Amelie has ever done?
 After weeks of taking offhand comments, jealous quips, bitchy jokes, Amelie’s patience with one girl ran out when her clothes were stolen while she was in the showers in the group home she stayed in between being taken from her father and sent to her aunt.
 During group therapy, the young woman ripped the leg off her chair and used it as a makeshift club, bringing it to the head of the drugged-up slut she was forced to sit beside in the bi-weekly sessions.
 No one was shocked as they sprang up to restrain Amelie.